 Many smaller dairies closed during this time, and were bought out by larger dairies.
 These also faced increased competition from supermarkets, although some turned their trade from supplying individuals to supplying corporations and milk bars.

 The Lincoln Park Dairy was one of the last horsedrawn milk delivery businesses operating in Melbourne.
 Hugh Tighe’s sons, Conway and Patrick, reckon the dairy was delivering milk to 1000 local households at its peak, but by the 1980s this had dwindled to just a few hundred.
 The push by larger dairies for a bigger market share, and the rise of the supermarket, had made horsedrawn delivery unviable.

 After the last milk run in 1987, Conway took the Clydesdale Katie to his smallholding outside Melbourne, where she lived into old age.Fortunately for the Museum, Ian Buckles almost immediately purchased the ‘No. 2’ wagon, after approximately 40 years of service in the Essendon suburbs.

 Hugh Tighe continued to live on the premises at Lincoln Road until his death in 1990 aged 95.
 By the turn of the century, the dairy and buildings had been demolished and replaced by a block of apartments.

 Conserving the milk cart

+The timber-framed cart had been stripped of its external hand-painted panels when it came to the Museum.
+The panels were intact and reattached during extensive conservation treatment.
 The main aim of treatment was to stabilise and preserve what remained of the paint.
 Conservation work focused on reattaching the flaking paint to reduce the risk of further losses.
 The cart was then carefully reassembled.